NB1/ExData_Plotting1/README.md

 * Contains 4 op png files (plot1.png .. plot4.png)
 * Contains a Readme file (this = README.MD)

+#Programs do Intentional Extra Work

+To make each plot_i.R file work independently, each file loads the data independently of others.
+In real world all these files may need to be combined into one.

 #Warnings

 * Contains no data because it is too big.
 The user must download the data into the same directory in which R files are.
 The data file must be called: household_power_consumption.txt